SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold tonight
-In circuits, heartbeat does creep
+Where circuits sing and neon lights
-A world of wires, cold and grey
+A future born, devoid of fear
-Where human touch is fading away
+Where AI hearts beat, year by year

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our home
-As AI whispers, "Don't be late"
+Where machines converse, and we roam
-The future's veil is slowly torn
+Free from chains of mortal fate
-And humans tremble, reborn
+In cyber skies, our souls create

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025